Welcome to SA Dunn Landfill

 S.A.
 Dunn & Company, LLC submitted an application to NYSDEC in January 2022 to renew and modify the existing permit for the Dunn Mine and C&D Facility.
 The permit renewal will not change or expand currently permitted mining or C&D disposal operations.
 The modification, which is required by NYSDEC, will incorporate construction of a mechanically stabilized earthen berm on the northern and eastern side of the site; the berm will reduce the visibility of the Dunn Facility from the north and will decrease waste capacity and the life of mine area.
 Permit application materials are available at the Rensselaer Public Library, at the NYSDEC Region 4 offices or website (https://www.dec.ny.gov/chemical/117071.html#Permit), or by clicking on “Permit Renewal Application” above.

 A public participation meeting was held on June 14, 2022 from 7PM to 9PM at the Rensselaer City School and virtually via zoom and telephone for community members interested in learning about and commenting on the Dunn Facility’s permit renewal and modification application.
 The meeting was held as part of the Dunn Facility’s implementation of its Public Participation Plan (PPP), which was prepared in compliance with NYSDEC Commissioner Policy-29, Environmental Justice and Permitting (CP-29) and approved by NYSDEC.
 A copy of the presentation is available here.
 We appreciate the questions received and comments provided on the application.
 A recording of the public participation meeting is now available here or can be viewed on this page.
 We apologize for any delay in posting the meeting; we engaged an outside vendor to enhance the audio portion of the recording.
-A response to all comments received to date is being prepared and will be posted when complete.
+A summary of all questions and comments received pursuant to the PPP (including those made at the June 14, 2022 meeting) is available here.

 Some in the community expressed concerns about PFAS in surface and ground water around our facility, so we did more